physics-paul/mfi-assignment6/README.md

 Several variables were used in the analysis as possible indicators of default.
 They include:

 - Leverage : the ratio of a firm's book value of debt to equity.
 This was chosen because it determines the default boundary and a higher leverage is expected to result in a higher (+) likelihood of default.
+- Probability of Default : this probability represents the likelihood of a firm defaulting and was calculated by representing the market capitalization as a call option on the firm's assets in the Black-Scholes framework.
+This was chosen because it closely tracks the actual likelihood of default, and a higher probability of default is expected to result in a higher (+) likelihood of default.
 - Current Ratio : the ratio of the current assets to current liabilities.
 This ratio determines a firm's ability to pay short-term loan obligations and a higher current ratio is expected to result in a lower (-) likelihood of default.
 - Volatilty of Asset Price : the volatilty in asset price over the previous year.
 This was chosen because a higher volatility in asset price leads to a higher (+) likelihood exists of ending in default.
 - Volatilty of Share Price : the volatilty in the market price of equity.
 This was chosen because in general market volatility follows periods of economic instability and uncertainty, which would lead to a higher (+) likelihood of default.